adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

   }
 ]
 ```
-Remove the admin role for the user for a given product configuration:
+Remove the admin role for the user for a given product profile:
 ```json
 [
   {